-Pulau Carey is named after Edward Valentine John Carey, a British rubber planter who acquired the island from Sultan Sir Alaeddin Sulaiman Shah GCMG KCVO, patron of the historical Istana Bandar Jugra.
+Pulau Carey is named after Edward Valentine John Carey, a British rubber planter who acquired the island from Sultan Sir Alaeddin Sulaiman Shah, patron of the historical Istana Bandar Jugra in Kuala Langat.

 42960 Kuala Langat,

-Despite its name, most locals do not consider it an island in that sense of the word, as the body of water separating it from the mainland is in fact a river (Sungai Langat).
+Despite its name, most locals do not consider Pulau Carey to be an island in that sense of the word, as the body of water separating it from the mainland is in fact a river (Sungai Langat).

 Things to do

 Hatter’s Castle – Beautiful, colonial-era cottage bungalow with an exceptionally well-maintained, landscaped garden.
 Built in the 1920s, this was the former home of the plantation manager.

 Mah Meri Cultural Village – Watch a traditional dance, buy handicrafts and learn to make headdresses using palm fronds.
 RM5.00/pax for walk-in visitors.
 Appointments are not necessary.

 Amverton Cove Golf & Island Resort (Check pricing) – Deluxe and luxury villas available, with plenty of activities (open to non-guests), including archery, flying fox, rock climbing, paintball, abseiling, kayaking, ATV, fishing, cycling and an Animal Island.

 LS Fishing Pond – Popular giant grouper fishing pond (catch and release).

 Pulau Carey beach (location provided in the map below) – Though not suitable for swimming, the beach in Carey Island, called Pantai Tanjung Rhu, is good enough for relaxation and photography.
 Location is provided in the map below.